-The Google Pixel Buds 2017 Wireless are mediocre headphones for most uses but have a unique and open earbud fit that some will prefer over typical in-ears.
+The Google Pixel Buds 2017 Wireless are mediocre headphones for most uses but have a unique and open earbud fit that some may prefer over typical in-ears.
 Unfortunately, they have a very muddy sound profile that isn't well suited for most music genres.
-On the upside, they're decently well-built and stable enough for sports thanks to their adjustable cable tips' design.
+On the upside, they're decently well-built and stable enough for sports, thanks to their adjustable cable tips' design.
 They also have a compact case that extends their battery life.

 The Google Pixel Buds Gen 1 aren't suitable for commuting or traveling.
 The open fit lets in a lot of ambient noise, which isn't suitable for loud environments.

 The Google Pixel Buds Gen 1 are good for sports.
 The open fit allows you to run outside and stay aware of your surroundings.
 They also have adjustable stability tips that make them stable enough for most light to moderate exercises.
 However, their control scheme could be a bit more precise.

 The Google Pixel Buds Gen 1 are sub-par for office use.
 The open fit of these earbuds makes them poorly suited for lively or noisy work environments.
 On the upside, they don't leak too much, so you won't distract those around you.

 The Google Pixel Buds Gen 1 aren't designed for gaming.
 Their Bluetooth connection isn't compatible with gaming consoles, and even if they work on Bluetooth-enabled PCs, their wireless latency is too high for any competitive gaming.

 You can't use the Google Pixel Buds Gen 1 wired.